valkey-io/valkey-doc/topics/modules-api-ref.md

 **Available since:** 4.0.7

-If the key is open for writing, unlink it (that is delete it in a non-blocking way, not reclaiming memory immediately) and setup the key to accept new writes as an empty key (that will be created on demand).
+If the key is open for writing, unlink it (that is delete it in a non-blocking way, not reclaiming memory immediately) and set up the key to accept new writes as an empty key (that will be created on demand).
 On success `VALKEYMODULE_OK` is returned.
 If the key is not open for writing `VALKEYMODULE_ERR` is returned.